brgskngn/IVRIG/README.md

 How to install: Install Ruby.
 https://www.ruby-lang.org/

-Download one of the Ivrig files.
-Double-click it (Windows) or run it in the terminal (Linux).
+Download the Ivrig files (green button on the top right).
+Unzip the archive.
+Double-click one of the Ivrig files (Windows) or run it in the terminal (Linux).
 Done.

 There are two different versions:
 - Ivrig.rb: this is the default version.